 LED street lights in urban landscapes

 LED bulbs are already commonplace in homes and car headlights – and now in street lighting too.
 In France, laws banning high energy consumption bulbs came into force in 2015 (1) so it became vital to find alternatives for conventional lighting!
-The main solution is LED lighting… but is it as good?
+The main solution, besides solar energy, is LED lighting… but is it as good one?
 Read our report!

 What is LED lighting?

 LED is the acronym for Light-Emitting Diode – a diode which transforms electricity into light.
 This is the kind of bulb used in screens and automobiles.
 Over the last few years many cities have adopted LED lighting in buildings and public spaces as an economic and eco-friendly alternative to conventional lighting.